qmk/qmk_firmware/keyboards/kbd67/hotswap/keymaps/zunger/readme.md

 AltGr by invoking Greek (the "magic" layers, 2 and 3), and right-gui invokes the function layer.

 *Layer 1 (Functions):* This layer deliberately sets KC_NO for the keys it doesn't use.
 I realize this isn't common, but I like to keep my functions quite distinct from all other layers.

-It has RESET at fn-esc, and various media controls elsewhere.
+RESET can be accessed at Fn+Left Shift+Escape.

 *Layers 2 and 3*: These are invoked by the "magic" key (AltGr) and by magic+shift.
 The letters mostly produce Greek; the numbers, superscripts (magic) and subscripts (magic+shift); and